Cathayaliu/computationalphysics_N2015301020026/report1.md

 ![](http://latex.codecogs.com/gif.latex?\frac{dN}{dt}=aN-bN^2)

 might describe how the number of individuals in a population, N, varies with time.
 Here the first term aN corresponds to the brith of new members, while the second term-bN^2 corresponds to deaths.
 The death term is proportional to N^2 to allow for the fact that food will become harder to find when the population N become large.
-Begin by solving the equation with b=0 using the Euler method, and compare your numerical result result with the exact solution.
+Begin by solving the equation with b=0 using the Euler method, and compare your numerical result with the exact solution.
 Then solve the equation with nonzero values b .
 Give an intuitive explanation of you results.
 Interesting values of a and b depend on the initial population N .
 For small N(0) , a=10 and b=3 is a good choice, while for N(0)=1000 a good choice is a=10 and b=0.01 .

 ## 二、问题分析
 我们将分四个部分讨论这个问题。